Squish for Java (AWT/Swing) Tutorials

 We don't need to continue running the test now, so we can either stop running the test at this point (by clicking the Stop toolbar button), or we can continue (by clicking the Resume button).

 Once we have finished inserting verifications and stopped or finished running the test we should now disable the break point.
 Just right click the break point and click the Disable Breakpoint menu option in the context menu.
 We are now ready to run the test without any breakpoints but with the verification points in place.
-Click the Run Test ( ) button.
+Click the Run Test Case () button.
 This time we will get some additional test results—as the screenshot shows—one of which we have expanded to show its details.
 (We have also selected the lines of code that Squish inserted to perform the verifications—notice that the code is structurally identical to the code inserted during recording.)

 These particular verification points generate four tests comparing the forename, surname, email, and phone number of the newly inserted entry.

-.
+Another way to insert verification points is to insert them in code form.
+In theory we can just add our own calls to Squish's test functions such as Boolean test.compare(value1, value2) and Boolean test.verify(condition) anywhere we like in an existing script.
+In practice it is best to make sure that Squish knows about the objects we want to verify first so that it can find them when the test is run.
+This involves a very similar procedure to inserting them using the Squish IDE.
 First we set a breakpoint where we intend adding our verifications.
 Then we run the test script until it stops.
 Next we navigate in the Application Objects view until we find the object we want to verify.
 At this point it is wise to right-click the object we are interested in and click the Add to Object Map context menu option.
 This will ensure that Squish can access the object.
 Then right click again and click the Copy Symbolic Name context menu option—this gives us the name of the object that Squish will use to identify it.
 Now we can edit the test script to add in our own verification and finish or stop the execution.
 (Don't forget to disable the break point once it isn't needed any more.)

 Although we can write our test script code to be exactly the same style as the automatically generated code, it is usually clearer and easier to do things in a slightly different style, as we will explain in a moment.